 - 10 years in professional administration, including budgetary oversight and staff management.

-- 19 years running a successful freelance editing and writing business (clients in diverse industries, e.g., academia, government, arts & culture, relief/development, public policy).
+- 19 years running a successful freelance editing and writing business (clients in diverse industries, e.g., academia, government, arts and culture, relief/development, public policy).

 - 10+ years teaching in higher education (award-winning lecturer).

 - 3 years spearheading initiatives for a mental health/creative arts foundation.